kyma-project/busola/docs/install-kyma-dashboard-manually.md

    BUSOLA_SSL_CRT_FILE=/path/to/tls.crt
    ```

-4. If you are using istio service mesh, enable the `destinationrule-busola-backend.yaml` resource in `resources/istio/kustomization.yaml`
+4. If you are using Istio Service Mesh, enable the `destinationrule-busola-backend.yaml` resource in `resources/istio/kustomization.yaml`.
-5. Install Busola according to [Install Kyma Dashboard with Istio Ingress](#install-kyma-dashboard-with-istio-ingress)
+5. Install Busola according to [Install Kyma Dashboard with Istio Ingress](#install-kyma-dashboard-with-istio-ingress).